 I've never had to worry about my weight, so I haven't been strict with my diet.
 Since I've been more focused on gaining muscle, I make sure to have balanced portions of proteins, carbs, and good fats.
 Also, I have a high metabolism, so when I'm training hard I make sure to eat every few hours, drink at least a gallon of water a day, and time my pre- and post-workout meals correctly.

 I eat clean, usually consuming chicken, beef, turkey, fish, eggs, veggies, salads, almonds, sunflower seeds, sweet potatoes, rice, and fruit—and sometimes bacon.
-Although right now I'm only eating three meals a day, when I'm training harder my meal plan looks something like this:

 What are your future plans?